geissler/Aura.Filter/index.md

 Aura.Filter
 =============

-The Aura Filter package provider validators and sanitizers for user data.
+The Aura Filter package provides validators and sanitizers for user data.

 Versions
 --------